openssl/technical-policies/policies/policy-change-process.md

 This policy represents the way that any additions or changes to the existing policies are proposed, edited, finalized, and approved.

+This policy is only concerned with added or removed policies, or changes to the meaning of policies.
+Simple corrective changes are covered by the [Policy Edit Policy].

 Policy Change Proposal
 ----------------------